pquentin/hip/README.rst

 Documentation
 -------------

-hip will soon have usage and reference documentation at `hip.readthedocs.io <https://hip.readthedocs.io/en/latest/>`_.
+Hip will soon have usage and reference documentation at `hip.readthedocs.io <https://hip.readthedocs.io/en/latest/>`_.

 Contributing
 ------------

-hip happily accepts contributions.
+Hip happily accepts contributions.
 Please see our `contributing documentation <https://hip.readthedocs.io/en/latest/contributing.html>`_ for some tips on getting started.